Introduction to Unsecured Business Loans

 Michael operates a wholesale meat business in Wellington.
 For decades, the business has enjoyed a healthy turnover.

 They had the opportunity to take advantage of the holiday season to sell more product.
-And that meant they needed quick access to funds so they could bolster their inventory.
+And that meant they needed quick access to a fund specifically for purchasing inventory to meet seasonal demand and stay competitive.

-An unsecured loan offered them access to the funds they needed.
+An unsecured loan offered them access to the fund they needed for this business purpose.
 This allowed them to give their revenue a great boost during the holiday season.

 This misconception seems to stem from the faster application process for unsecured loans.
 Where banks may take several weeks to approve other loans, you can get an unsecured loan in a matter of days.